voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 A `Vue` property is set on `hook`.
 It's a very important property since it's the main reference to the Vue instance of the currently inspected page.

 I was confused for some time at this point.
 We already had `detector.js` that knows when there's a `Vue` instance, but it never invokes `__VUE_DEVTOOLS_GLOBAL_HOOK__` in any way.
 What's going on here?
 When is this `"init"` event emitted?
-After a lot of debugging around the `vue-devtools` repository, I wasn't able to find it, it was surely not related to `detector.js` in any way, but where was it?
+After a lot of debugging around the `vue-devtools` repository, I wasn't able to find it, it was surely not related to `detector.js` in any way, but where was the call to emit this event?

-After A LOT of debugging, I found out that I wasn't looking at the correct place at all to understand when the `init` event was emitted.
+After *A LOT* of debugging, I found out that I wasn't looking at the correct place at all.
 Turns out it's done by the Vue runtime itself!!!

 Here's the code under [the core Vue repo](https://github.com/vuejs/vue/blob/6fe07ebf5ab3fea1860c59fe7cdd2ec1b760f9b0/src/platforms/web/runtime/index.js#L51):